Generated river gorge and forest scene representing the Kennebec River at The Forks in Maine, not an exact location photo

 The lower reach near the confluence area gives anglers a practical public reference point when the upper river is too heavy.

-Route 201 corridor scouting
+Route 201 area scouting

 The management plan identifies Route 201 as the main road-access spine for this region.